 Call Recording Software Against as a Packaged VoIP Feature

-Currently, businesses have the choice of using a stand-alone call recording like service platform, besides normal legacy call recording, and other hosted solutions.
+Currently, businesses have the choice of using a stand-alone call recording-like service platform, besides normal legacy call recording, and other hosted solutions.
 Alternatively, businesses can use the functionality which by default is added in their business VoIP service.

-Like Contact Center solutions, call recording as a business VoIP feature is still getting embraced by many organizations, making providers to continue expanding their platforms, as well as functionality.
+Like Contact Center solutions, call recording as a business VoIP feature is still getting embraced by many organizations, making providers continue expanding their platforms, as well as functionality.

 Among the features that Hosted PBX providers thought would a powerful addition to their platforms is call recording.
 However, instead of making their private call recording solution; because it is not a stand-alone platform, the providers were ready to combine the tools that were in existence.

 Still, stand-alone call recording is there, and it is a powerful choice for organizations that need additional functionality to be offered via dedicated platforms.
 Nonetheless, there is no straightforward better choice.
 Instead, the requirement of your business makes one the perfect option.